mamosova/catnatallia/tutorials/Big-file/newfont.md

 description: newfont
 tags: [tutorial:product/sapHana, tutorial:product/hana_studio]
 ---
-You can use strikethrough font
+You can use strikethrough font.